 Their much later album, Roll the Bones, particularly the title track, can be seen as an Author Tract repudiating their earlier Objectivism, or at least softening it greatly; and propounding more of a 'life is random, you deal with what you get' attitude, incorporated with a strong anti-religion/superstition message.

 In the 2000s, it has become chic to produce remixes of existing songs (protest songs in particular) containing soundbytes from the creator's political candidate of choice.
-This editor recalls hearing a version of Buffalo Springfield's "For What It's Worth" mashed up with a John Kerry speech in 2004, and 2008 has seen a will.i.am-produced hip-hop remix of several Barack Obama speeches.
+Buffalo Springfield's "For What It's Worth" has been mashed up with a John Kerry speech in 2004, and 2008 has seen a will.i.am-produced hip-hop remix of several Barack Obama speeches.

 "Long Leather Coat" by Paul McCartney, issued in 1993.
-If you are not in animal-lib, you will get chills listening to this.
+If you are not in animal liberationist, you will get chills listening to this.

 Several of John Lennon's works from '72 and '73.
-"Woman Is the Nigger of the World."
+"Woman Is the Nigger of the World" is a good example.
 There is even the Nutopian National Anthem- which is silent...

 Much of Green Day's American Idiot album contains constant Take Thats against the George W. Bush administration.
 One song on the album, "Holiday", despite already being an Author Tract manages to still have an Author Filibuster where the song stops for the singer to Strawman PoliticalArnold Schwarzenegger and George Bush directly through spoken word, complete with pulling a Godwin.
 Only a couple of tracks on the album ("Holiday" and "American Idiot" especially) are explicitly political, though, with the main focus of the album being a narrative about disaffected youths.
 Most assume the entire album is nothing but political ranting because the two most Anvilicious songs were released as singles and, consequentially, received the most airplay